Internal regulation

 Table of Contents

-These internal regulations, approved on October 12th 2023 by the School Board, are intended for all members of the educational community.
+The present internal regulations, approved on Monday, October 14, 2024, by the School Council, apply to all members of the educational community.

-A private school under Norwegian law attached to the network of Agence pour l’Enseignement Français à l’Etranger (AEFE), the Lycée Français René Cassin provides education in accordance with the programmes, educational objectives and organisational rules applicable in France and prepares for the same exams and diplomas.
-It welcomes students of different nationalities and faiths.
+As a private institution under Norwegian law and part of the Agence pour l’Enseignement Français à l’Etranger (AEFE) network, the Lycée Français René Cassin provides education aligned with the programs, pedagogical objectives, and organizational rules applicable in France, preparing students for the same examinations and diplomas.
+It welcomes students of various nationalities and beliefs.

-In accordance with the Universal Declaration of the Rights of the Child, the school guarantees education in a psycho-social and material environment promoting the well-being of children.
-In addition, the school develops and strengthens their knowledge and respect for human rights, including gender equality.
+In compliance with the Universal Declaration of the Rights of the Child, the school ensures an education in a psychosocial and material environment that promotes the well-being of children.
+Furthermore, it develops and strengthens their knowledge and respect for human rights, including gender equality.

-This regulation also refers to the main principles of the education service: equality, neutrality, secularism.
+These regulations are also based on the fundamental principles of the education service: equality, neutrality, and secularism.

-The principle of equality is expressed in two ways: equal access to education and equal treatment.
+• The principle of equality is expressed in two ways: equality of access to education and equality of treatment.

-• The principle of secularism (in accordance with the charter of secularism of the French State) is understood with respect for pluralism, the freedom of others and without prejudice to the teaching activities of the Lycée, the content programs and the obligation of attendance.
+• The principle of secularism (in accordance with the French State’s Charter of Secularism) is understood as respecting pluralism, the freedom of others, and without affecting the teaching activities of the Lycée, the content of the programs, or the obligation of attendance.

-1. The payment in good time, by the legal guardian of the child, of the school fees in force (registration fees, tuition fees, etc.) as well as, where applicable, full payment of the school fees for previous school years (for re-registrations).
+1. Timely payment by the child’s legal guardian of the applicable school fees (registration fees, tuition fees, etc.) and, where applicable, full payment of any outstanding school fees from previous academic years (for re-enrollments).

-2. Upon acceptance of these internal regulations and the financial regulations
+2. Acceptance of the present internal regulations and the financial regulations.

 RIGHTS & OBLIGATIONS